BrookSK/Project_Teen_Invest/README.md

 All rights reserved to the authors.

+All rights reserved.

+All contributors and developers have approved the publication of this project.

 Project description:<br>
 The project is ongoing with the aim of helping teenagers to have a better financial education and encourage them to take care of their money.